 Lead (Pb): In 2008 EPA designated all areas in the states of Oregon, Idaho, Nevada, and Washington as “unclassifiable/attainment.”
 In California, Los Angeles County South Coast Air Basin is classified as “nonattainment.”
 The rest of the state is designated “unclassifiable/attainment.”

-Nitrogen Dioxide (NO2): On January 20, 2012 EPA designated all areas of the country as “unclassifiable/attainment” for the 2010 NO2 NAAQS.
+Nitrogen Dioxide (NO2): On January 20, 2012 EPA designated all areas of the country as “unclassifiable/attainment” for the 2010 NO2 NAAQS, including all areas within the states of Idaho, California, Nevada, and Washington.
 The available air quality data show that all monitored areas in the country meet the 2010 NO2 NAAQS for 2008-2010.
-No state or tribe recommended an area be designated “nonattainment.”
+No state or tribe recommended an area be designated “nonattainment” during the federal designation process.

-Sulfur Dioxide (SO2): According to EPA, designations for the entire states of Oregon, Washington, Idaho, California, and Nevada will be addressed in a future action.
+Sulfur Dioxide (SO2): According to EPA, designations for the entire state of Oregon, Washington, Idaho, California, and Nevada will be addressed in a future action.
+See proposed Consent Decree, Sierra Club v.
+McCarthy, No. 3:13-CV-3953-SI (N.D.
+Cal.), issued March 2, 2014, 70 Fed.
+Reg.
+32,235, June 2, 2014 found at:

+http://content.sierraclub.org/environmentallaw/sites/content.sierraclub.org.environmentallaw/files/SO2%20Consent%20Decree.pdf

 EPA's review of the monitored air quality data from 2009-2011 showed no violations of 2010 1-hr SO2 standard in any of these states.

-Fine Particulate Matter (PM 2.5): Shoshone County in Idaho, and Imperial, Fresno, Kings, Madera, Merced, San Joaquin, Stanislaus, and Tulare counties in California are designated in nonattainment of 2012 annual PM2.5 standard.
+Fine Particulate Matter (PM 2.5): Shoshone County in Idaho, and Imperial, Fresno, Kings, Madera, Merced, San Joaquin, Stanislaus, and Tulare counties in California are designated in nonattainment of the 2012 annual PM2.5 standard.

 There are no nonattainment areas for the annual PM 2.5 standard in Oregon, Washington, Idaho, or Nevada.
 There have been no annual PM 2.5 NAAQS violations in SW Washington during the most recent three-year period (2012-2014).

+The monitoring network for NO2 and SO2 is presented in Figure 2.
+The monitoring network for PM2.5 and Pb is presented in Figure 3.

 Monitoring networks for pollutants within the state and surrounding states: